jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

    * [Minix 3](https://en.wikipedia.org/wiki/MINIX_3 "Minix 3") released October of 2005.
    * Since then the OS went from a teaching tool to a product being used commercially.
-   * Began using NetBSD user space applications to give it a GUI and make it a viable commercial product.
+   * Began using NetBSD userland applications for a GUI and package management.

 ### Solaris Based Unix Distros